1. Residencies & Fellowship Programs

 Access to stable and safe housing is a major driver of health.
 Our Homeless Medicine Program provides residents with educational and clinical experiences in caring for people of all ages experiencing homelessness in a variety of clinical settings, including the shelter system, street medicine, inpatient and outpatient settings, and in local school-based health clinics.
 Dedicated sessions occur each week during year one, and ongoing experiences are integrated into the four-year program.

 Additionally, our residency program and Settlement Health, a community health center in East Harlem, have partnered with a local public school, PS 38, to improve the health of local families of school-age children experiencing homelessness.
 Each year, 30-40 percent of children attending PS 38 experience homelessness.
-Residents work with a Mount Sinai school-based health center to provide primary care to children who attend PS 38, as well as access to Settlement Health for their families, many of whom are uninsured or undocumented.
-We also partner with a variety of community-based organizations to directly address the structural determinants of health impacting these families.
+Residents work with a Mount Sinai school-based health center to provide primary care to children who attend PS 38, as well as access to Settlement Health for their families.
+We also partner with a variety of community-based organizations to directly address the social determinants of health impacting these families.

 Human Rights Program

 Through our Human Rights Program, residents develop the knowledge and skills needed to provide effective care for refugees and individuals seeking asylum.
 In partnership with the Mount Sinai Human Rights Program, we conduct pro bono, trauma-informed forensic evaluations and prepare medical-legal affidavits for individuals seeking asylum.
 This program includes a combination of self-directed learning, didactic sessions, and longitudinally integrated clinical experiences.
-Refugees coming to obtain medical-legal affidavits from the Mount Sinai Human Rights Program often use this program as their gateway into U.S. health care.
 Residents use their skills to provide trauma-informed care for refugees seen at Settlement Health.

 Transgender and Gender Diverse Medicine

 We provide a transgender medicine curriculum and clinical rotations in which residents will learn the fundamentals of care for transgender and gender diverse patients through a longitudinal curriculum and a rotation at Mount Sinai’s Center for Transgender Medicine and Surgery.
-Residents will have opportunities for additional clinical training in caring for adolescent transgender and gender diverse patients through the Adolescent Health Center, and by providing gender-affirming care at our primary care practice.
+Residents will have opportunities for additional clinical training by providing care at our primary care practice.

-We are proud of our unique clinical and educational curricula that build the necessary skills to provide care to patients of all ages with complex medical conditions within the context of sociopolitical and structural drivers of inequities.
+We are proud of our unique clinical and educational curricula that build the necessary skills to provide care to patients of all ages with complex medical conditions within the context of health equity.

 In keeping with our program’s community and patient-centered approach to resident education, this curriculum is developed and grown in collaboration with our community partners.
 We believe that primary care should be delivered when, and where, it is needed for each patient.
 For many patients this means in their home, their school, in temporary housing or on the street, or within the prison and jail system.
-Through this innovative model, residents learn how to reduce inequities in patients with extreme medical complexity through patient-centered, team-based care, and by addressing the systems of oppression, which often produce and perpetuate these inequities.
+Through this innovative model, residents learn how to care for patients with extreme medical complexity through patient-centered, team-based care.

 Highlights of the continuity care structure include:

-• A 6+2 block system (six weeks of categorical rotations + two weeks of primary care)
+• A 6+2 block system (six weeks of categorical rotations plus two weeks of primary care)

 • Additional half or full days in clinic on all rotations other than inpatient medicine and Intensive Care Unit rotations